anviljs/anvil.js/README.md

 * source is the path where _all_ project source belongs; this can be a flat or complex hierarchy
 * output is a list of paths to copy build output to.
 * spec is the folder where test specifications can be found
-* dependencies is a list of anvil plugin names that should be installed before the build can proceed
+* dependencies is a list of anvil extension names that should be installed before the build can proceed

 ## Building By Convention